 - Setbacks: The SDD complies with setbacks on the front, rear, and west side.
-On the east side, adjacent to the Apollo Park property, the proposed setback varies based on the level of the building from grade from 15 ft. to 20 ft. from the property line.
-Due to the need for column locations, the first level, an open porte cochere, encroaches into the setback.
-The setbacks going vertically on the building are as follows: Level 1, 15 ft. to north column and 18 ft. to south column of the open porte cochere area; Level 2, 15 ft. to three points on facade; Level 3, 20 ft. minimum to building facade; Level 4, 20 ft. minimum to building facade; Dormer Level, 20 ft. minimum to building facade.
-On the east facade there are portions of roof overhang that encroach into the setbacks.
+On the east side, adjacent to the Apollo Park property, the proposed setback complies with the 20 ft. setback except for the two column locations which are 15 ft. to 20 ft. from the property line.
+At the entry level, the building itself is setback an additional 20 ft., for a total of 40 ft. from the property line.
+All other levels meet the 20 ft. setback requirement.
+As a result, the columns are the only encroachment into the 20 ft. setback, which is necessary to allow traffic circulation into the parking facilities.
 The location of the proposed building is adjacent to surface parking on the adjoining property. - Building Height: The proposed building exceeds the height limitation of 48 ft.
 The existing Phase 1 building complies with the 48 ft. height limitation.
 Due to the structured parking below the proposed building, the building exceeds the height limit.
 The maximum height of the proposed building is 69.9 ft. which reflects a point on the peak of a gable roof form.
-The building height is necessary to accommodate the two floors + of public benefits in the building including employee housing, accommodation units, and condo lock-offs. - Density: The SDD will exceed the maximum density of 32 dwelling units.
+The building height is necessary to accommodate the two floors + of public benefits in the building including employee housing, small leasable condominiums, and lock-offs (aka attached accommodation units. - Density: The SDD will exceed the maximum density of 32 dwelling units.
 There are 23 dwelling units within the Phase 1 building.
-As proposed, Phase 2 includes 12 dwelling units, 19 accommodation units, and 9 EHUs (which do not count towards density).
-In HDMF, unlike many other zone districts, accommodation units count as 0.5 of a dwelling unit.
-As a result, Phase 2 is 21.5 units, for a total of 44.5 units for the entirety of the project.
+As proposed, Phase 2 includes 15 dwelling units and 15 EHUs (which do not count towards density).
+As a result, Phase 2 is 15 units, for a total of 38 units for the entirety of the project.
 This is actually a reduction of the previous development on the site that was demolished prior to Phase 1, which contained 49 units.
 In addition, the density limitation of HDMF includes the limitation of only one attached accommodation unit per dwelling unit.
-As proposed, 4 of the dwelling units actually include a second lock-off unit, increasing the potential for short-term rentals within the project.
-The addition of lock-offs was encouraged by the Town staff to improve the live bed potential.
+As proposed, 4 of the dwelling units actually include a second lock-off unit, increasing the potential for short-term rentals within the project. - GRFA: The allowable GRFA within the HDMF zone district is 42,871 sq. ft.
+Phase 1 was constructed with approximately 42,593 sq. ft. of GRFA.
+Phase 2 is proposed at approximately 32,687 sq. ft. of GRFA, for a total of approximately 75,280 sq. ft. for the entirety of the SDD.
+EHUs do not count towards GRFA.
+Exceeding GRFA is not uncommon with most SDDs approved by the Town.